In the new normal of a world defined by COVID-19:

 4) Monitor and Report Symptoms

 All members of the FVS community will undergo quarantine and COVID-19 testing outlined below in this plan.
-Our goal is to establish a safe baseline from which to begin the fall semester.
+Our goal is to establish a safe baseline from which to begin the second semester.
 Moving forward, each member of the community must be honest with themselves and with the School in monitoring and reporting any symptoms that may indicate possible COVID-19 infection.
 Students, faculty and staff will be required to complete daily screenings outlined below in this plan.